JIH7/Games-that-Teach-Computer-Science/README.md

 ## Programming Concepts

 ### Free Games
+[Screeps](https://screeps.com/) - An online game where JavaScript is used to program a colony of creatures.
+Scripts continue to run and creatures continue to exist when the player is offline, and they can interact with the colonies of other players.

 [CodeWars](https://www.codewars.com/) - Introduces a game-like structure to a massive collection of programming challenges in just about any language you'd like to learn.

 ### Paid Games